lukeWaninger/hcds-a2-bias/README.md

 Date: 24 October 2016

 ## Goal
-> The goal of this assignment is to explore the concept of bias through data on Wikipedia articles - specifically, articles on political figures from a variety of countries.
-In the analysis portion of the notebook I will show two major items:
-> 1. The countries with the greatest and least coverage of politicians on Wikipedia compared to their population.
-> 2. The countries with the highest and lowest proportion of high quality articles about politicians.
+Throughout this assignment I will explore an existing bias in the Wikipedia dataset.
+Specifically, the bias in terms of politician coverage through number and quality of the articles in relation to their home countries population.
+We will gather the data from two sources: one will be our source for population data and the other contains the relevant article metadata.
+For each article, we will query a machine learning service to estimate the quality of the article.
+And finally, we will generate a few tables and visualizations to display the bias.
 [HCDE Fall 2018 - A2](https://wiki.communitydata.cc/Human_Centered_Data_Science_(Fall_2018)/Assignments#A2:_Bias_in_data)

 ## Data sources used
-To create these tables, we will draw from two data sources:
+To create the tables and visualizations we will draw from two datasources:
 1. Wikipedia Article Data found on [Figshare](https://figshare.com/articles/Untitled_Item/5513449).

 | field   | data type | description                    |